Zero Discharge Willow Facilities

 Zero Discharge Willow Facilities are fully lined, soil-filled, planted basins for 100% evapotranspiration to air in summer and full storage in winter.
 This approach is typically used in areas of impermeable subsoil (t > 90) or where a sensitive watercourse is present downstream of the dwelling and a zero discharge is required all year round.

-FH Wetland Systems has teamed together with the original developer of zero discharge willow facilities, Peder Gregersen of the Centre for Recycling in Denmark.
+FH Wetland Systems have been working with the original developer of zero discharge willow facilities, Peder Gregersen of the Centre for Recycling in Denmark since 2008.
 In this way over a decade and a half of Danish design experience is available in Ireland.

 They are an excellent system for sites that already have problems with percolation or discharge.